 - Bicycle Accidents – Many Wisconsin residents are taking the healthy route by commuting to work by bicycle.
 Cyclists and drivers alike need to be cautious.
 Drivers, especially, need to watch out for bikers who share the road with larger vehicles and can easily be missed.

 - Motorcycle Accidents – When a motorcycle and passenger vehicle get into a collision, the motorcyclist almost always suffers from serious injuries.
 Like bikes, motorcycles can be difficult to see on a busy street.
 Drivers must be aware of this fact.
-Wisconsin motorcyclists also have the same rights as passenger vehicle drivers.
+Motorcyclists also have the same rights as passenger vehicle drivers.
 Proper right-of-way must be considered at all times.

 - Hit-and-Run Accidents – When a vehicle causes any type of crash then leaves the scene of the accident, we call this a hit-and-run accident.
 Leaving the scene of any type of accident is a federal offense and can lead to criminal charges in addition to any civil charges already in place.